-Mind at Large: IEEE Symposia on the Nature of Extrasensory Perception—Charles T. Tart and Harold E. Puthoff with Russell Targ, 2002, Hampton Roads Publishing, Hampton Roads, Virginia.
+Mind at Large: IEEE Symposia on the Nature of Extrasensory Perception, by Charles T. Tart and Harold E. Puthoff with Russell Targ, 2002, Hampton Roads Publishing, Hampton Roads, Virginia.

-Margins of Reality: The Role of Consciousness in the Physical World—Robert G. Jahn and Brenda J. Dunne, 1989, Harcourt Brace Jovanovich.
+Margins of Reality: The Role of Consciousness in the Physical World, by Robert G. Jahn and Brenda J. Dunne, 1989, Harcourt Brace Jovanovich.

-Miracles of Mind, Russell Targ and Jane Katra, New World Library.
+Miracles of Mind, by Russell Targ and Jane Katra, New World Library.

-The Psychic War: Parapsychology In Espionage and Beyond, Elmer R. Gruber, Blandford Press.
+The Psychic War: Parapsychology In Espionage and Beyond, by Elmer R. Gruber, Blandford Press.

 The Field: The Quest for the Secret Force of the Universe, by Lyn McTaggart, HarperCollins, New York, New York.